Turn Loose the Swans

 The opening harmony between riff and violin is simply beautiful.
 Yorkshire doom, if we can call it that, shares little with 70s or 80s doom; this feels like something entirely new being born.

 It is heavy, yes, but equally spacious.
-The pauses and deviations matter.
-It shouldn’t quite work on paper, but it works seamlessly.
+Pauses matter.
+Deviations matter.
+It shouldn’t quite work on paper.
+It works seamlessly.

 Black God